wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-options/includes/1-introduction.md

 -	Error Handling
 -	Account

-Each tab configures different features of the platform, such as concurrency policy, database operations, error handling and account management.
+Each tab configures different features of the platform, such as concurrency policy, database operations, error handling, and account management.

 ![The Options tab.](..\media\options-tab-console.png)